protocolbuffers/protobuf/docs/field_presence.md

 _Field presence_ is the notion of whether a protobuf field has a value.
 There are two different manifestations of presence for protobufs: _no presence_, where the generated message API stores field values (only), and _explicit presence_, where the API also stores whether or not a field has been set.

 Historically, proto2 has mostly followed _explicit presence_, while proto3 exposes only _no presence_ semantics.
-As of the protobuf 3.12 release, singular proto3 fields of basic types (numeric, string, bytes, and enums) which are defined with the `optional` label have _explicit presence_, like proto2.
+Singular proto3 fields of basic types (numeric, string, bytes, and enums) which are defined with the `optional` label have _explicit presence_, like proto2 (this is an experimental feature added as of release 3.12, and must be enabled by passing a flag to `protoc`).

 ### Presence disciplines